"A Place to Begin: Bead Embroidery"

 During Day 2 each student works on a bead embroidered ornament/medallion designed by Lisa and especially created for learning and refining bead embroidery techniques.
 Each time this workshop is offered, the sponsoring group will be able to select one or two colorways of one of Lisa’s ornament designs to be used on Day 2.

 Class time is on both days is a mixture of hand stitching the many techniques introduced, sharing with one another what we have learned and created, and viewing many examples of bead embroidery that will be provided in physical form and in print for inspiration and technique illustration.

 "The Art of Hand Stitching Beads on Cloth"

-Circles can be found throughout the natural world and in human designs from diverse cultures and across millennia.
+Circles can be found throughout the natural world and in human designs from diverse cultures across millennia.
 Circles appeal to us on so many levels—they are simple and elegant; they’re curved, organic, and smooth, with no sharp corners; they evoke a comforting sense of completeness and totality; they’re in the hugs that embrace us and the nests that protect baby birds.
 Circles are as familiar as the dot of an “i” or the period at the end of a sentence.
 They come to us in images of the Earth from space.
 Circles are as tiny as a subatomic particle and as large as a black hole.
-In this two-day to three-day workshop we explore and create either a checkerboard sampler or a mandala of circular motifs in bead embroidery (both background fabrics will be provided).
+In this two- to three-day workshop we explore and create a sampler or small art quilt of circular motifs in bead embroidery.
 Working with a wide variety of beads we will learn, design, and stitch a diverse range of circular forms that could also be used in future stitching on art quilts, garments, and other fiber art.

 "Dots & Dashes: The Language of the Hand-Made Stitch"